 3. Enhancing disease suppression

-Beneficial microbes act as natural biocontrol agents by outcompeting or inhibiting harmful pathogens.
+Beneficial microbes act as natural biocontrol agents by outcompeting or inhibiting harmful plant pathogens.
 This supports stronger, more resilient crops and can reduce reliance on crop protection products, which are becoming less effective as pests develop resistance.

 4. Detoxification of pollutants